https://github.com/JuliaLinearAlgebra/SpecialMatrices.jl

 A Julia package for working with special matrix types.

-This package extends the LinearAlgebra
+This Julia package extends the LinearAlgebra library

-library with support for special
+with support for special matrices that are used in linear algebra.

-matrices which are used in linear algebra.
-Every special matrix has its own type.
+Every special matrix has its own type

-The full matrix is accessed by the command Matrix(A)
+The full matrix is accessed by the command Matrix(A).

 julia> Cauchy([1,2,3],[3,4,5])